MicrosoftDocs/Hololens/hololens/hololens-multiple-users.md

 ### Advanced device management

 In some cases you may want to limit what applications can be accessed by the end users.
-This could be limiting what different users are presented with on the start menu using [Kiosk](hololens-kiosk.md).
+This could be limiting what apps users are presented with on the start menu using [Kiosk](hololens-kiosk.md).
+Kiosk can be configured to present different start menus based on user, azure groups, or special user types such visitor or excluding device owners.
+Kiosk doesn't stop one app from launching another, but it does.

  You may also want to completely stop the launching of apps or services using [Windows Defender Application Control (WDAC)](windows-defender-application-control-wdac.md) to restrict apps.
+This is different that Kiosk, in that it doesn't change the UI of HoloLens but simply does not allow a blocked app to launch.

 ### Physical Management